jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 		(lukeghg) prompt% git pull

-Update your lukeghg virtual environment:

-As with the first install recreate the wheel package, but now first remove the lukeghg package and then upgrade lukeghg and its dependencies.
+Update your lukeghg virtual environment next.
+As with the installation recreate the wheel package, but now first remove the lukeghg package and then upgrade lukeghg and its dependencies.
-Make sure you are in <GHGInventoryDirectory>/lukeghg/lukeghg where you can see the *setup.py*  file.
+Make sure you are in `<GHGInventoryDirectory>/lukeghg/lukeghg` where you can see the *setup.py*  file.

 	(lukeghg) prompt%: python3 setup.py sdist bdist_wheel
 	(lukeghg) prompt%: python3 -m pip uninstall lukeghg (lukeghg) prompt%: python3 -m pip install --upgrade dist/lukeghg-1.0-py3-none-any.whl

-The `pip`command line allows other ways to achieve the same thing but this seems to be straightforward.
+The `pip`command line allows other ways to achieve the same result but this seems to be straightforward.

 ## D. GHG inventory to CRFReporter xml file